RAK5146 WisLink LPWAN Concentrator Quick Start Guide

 Assembly Guide

-To create a functioning RAK5146 WisLink LPWAN Concentrator, you need to put several components together.
+To create a functioning RAK5146 WisLink LPWAN Concentrator, put these several components together.

 Mount the Concentrator